Eforen/FlowHS/KANBAN.md

 ### Done 2020-01-20
 * [Bug] Click drag is moving weird on drop
+* [Editor] Allow creation of connections by click dragging from inputs to outputs

 ### Next Commit 2020-01-20
-* [Editor] Allow creation of connections by click dragging from inputs to outputs

 ## Testing

 ## Doing
+* [Editor] Allow selection of connections by clicking them
 * [Testing] Add tests for Flows deleteNode

 ## Backlog
 ### v0.1
-* Make Command abstract track exe state and throw error if undo or exe is called in the wrong order
-* [Editor] Connection needs an invisable padding that absorbs cursor events so it can be hovered and clicked without perfact accuracy
-* [Editor] Allow selection of connections by clicking them
 * [Editor] Allow deletion of connections by selecting them then pressing delete
 * [Editor][File Management] Add flow renames
 * [Editor][Store] Delete Connection from store nodes and flow (Action and Mutation)